M-jerez/any-generator/README.md

   }
 }
 ```
-Run anygen
+**Run anygen:**
+The version `v0.1` will by replaced by `v0.1.3` and the author `Ma jerez` will be replaced by `Joe Jones` in the generated component.
 ```shell
 anygen createComponent  myComponent --version='0.1.3' --author='Joe Jones'
 ```
-Generated files:
+**Generated files:**
 All files within `app/components/myOriginalComponent` will be copied and transformed.
 For this example we just display the transformation applied to `app/components/myOriginalComponent/readme.md` file.
 <!-- prettier-ignore-start -->
 <table>
 <tbody>